kaBeech/advent-of-code-solutions/Day8/retrospective.md

     more sense to put the errors that are cheaper to check for before more expensive ones (e.g. `if (myVar > 0)` before `if (myVar % 1 === 0)` ), or more common errors before less common ones.
 I think that's fun!
-Noticing those opportunites (if not actively looking for them) makes writing fairly straightforward code feel more like a game =)
+Noticing those opportunites (even if not actively looking for them) makes writing fairly straightforward code feel more like a game =)

 ### Organizing!